atgatt/atgatt-backend/README.md

 ### How to deploy
 - Staging: Just merge your feature branch to master.
 After it gets merged, it will automatically get deployed to staging.
-- Production: Select the commit you want to promote to production via https://circleci.com/gh/bakatz/workflows/crashtested-backend, then click on the `hold` step and click `Approve` to promote to production
+- Production: Select the commit you want to promote to production via https://circleci.com/gh/bakatz/workflows/atgatt-backend, then click on the `hold` step and click `Approve` to promote to production
 - Any failures for either of the above steps will be sent to #build-notifications in Slack

 ### Notes
-- CrashTested is hosted on AWS using Elastic Beanstalk using a web role and a worker role.
+- ATGATT is hosted on AWS using Elastic Beanstalk using a web role and a worker role.
 A `Procfile` for each role (two separate files found in ./api and ./worker) controls how the service is started once it's deployed to EB.
 - Elastic Beanstalk expects the API and worker to run on port 5000 by default, so do not change `server.go` to have it point to a different port.